Volvo XC60 SUV - MPG, running costs & CO2

 Relatively small engines and clever tech keeps Volvo XC60 running costs low

-While diesel engines used to be something of a default choice for the majority of SUV customers, modern hybrid options – such as the Recharge T6 and T8 setups offered with the Volvo XC60 – mean there's now more choice.
-Volvo has also added mild-hybrid technology to petrol and diesel versions of the XC60, cutting running costs without significantly increasing the cost or weight.
+While diesel engines used to be something of a default choice for the majority of SUV customers, modern hybrid options – such as the Recharge T6 and T8 setups offered with the Volvo XC60 – mean car makers have withdrawn formerly popular options.
+Volvo has also added mild-hybrid technology to remaining petrol and diesel versions of the XC60, cutting running costs without significantly increasing the cost or weight.

 Volvo XC60 MPG & CO2

-The entry-level B4 diesel is a sensible all-rounder, with front-wheel drive and mild-hybrid tech helping it return up to 45.5mpg, which is a competitive figure for the class.
-Both the four-wheel drive B4 and B5 diesels are slightly less efficient, but thanks to mild-hybrid technology, fuel economy only drops to 39.2-44.8mpg.
-The B4 emits CO2 emissions of 161-177g/km in front-wheel drive form, with the four-wheel drive B4 and B5 producing 166-188g/km, depending on spec.
+The B4 diesel is a sensible all-rounder but is now only available with all-wheel drive and mild-hybrid tech, the latter helping it return up to 44.1mpg, which is a competitive figure for the class.
+The B4 emits CO2 emissions of 168g/km at best, depending on spec.

 Insurance groups for the XC60 start in group 31 for the D4 diesel engine in Momentum trim, running to group 36 for the R-Design Pro and Inscription Pro trims with either the B5 petrol or diesel engine.
 The plug-in hybrid T6 and T8 Recharge models sit in groups 41 and 42 respectively.
 This places the XC60 slightly above a 2.0-litre diesel Jaguar F-Pace (groups 27 to 33), but should make it cheaper to insure than the Porsche Macan in top groups 45-50.